skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/build.md

 ### Walk Through:

 !!!
 Attention
-	Keep in mind where you need to add the account ID, correctly use the pathing and change the region specified if needed (although if you are taking this as part of an AWS event, just use the alreeady specified us-east-2.)
+	Keep in mind where you need to add the Account ID, correctly use pathing and change the region specified if needed (although if you are taking this as part of an AWS event, just use the already specified us-east-2.)
 Missing any of these items can result in problems and errors like **"An error occurred (MalformedPolicyDocument) when calling the CreatePolicy operation: The policy failed legacy parsing"**.

-* Create the policy (you will first need to generate a file named boundarydoc using the example policy below)
+* Use the following JSON to create a file named boundarydoc for the policy document:
-	* `aws iam create-policy --policy-name webadminspermissionsboundary --policy-document file://boundarydoc`

 ``` json
 {